KevChike/relearning-javascript/lesson-1-arrays/readme.md

 The `some()` method tests whether at least one element in the array passes the test implemented by the provided function.
 It returns a Boolean value.

+The `some()` method accepts a callback function which in turn accepts 3 (three) paramters;

+- The item value
+- The item index
+- The array itself

 **Example**

 ```